 A layer wide boolean operation is performed ignoring the cell hierarchy.
 For bis Boolean Operation the feature has a better performance to the Boolean Tools as the computations are split over all available processor cores.

 Via a dialog two source layers and the resulting layer are selected.
 Also, the operation is chosen within this dialog.
-The operation A merge and A xor only requires one layer and will ignore the other one.
+Some operations like A merge and A xor only requires one layer and will ignore the other one.
 For a complex design the design is split into frames and processed step by step.
 The number of frames is calculated automatic, if not set in the dialog.
 Press the little '+' in the lower left to see options for framing.

 The Bool on Layer feature is only available in the full version of the LayoutEditor.